Kalpa08/GuideLog07/README-Sharc-OpenMolcas.md

 ```
 ### ✅ Installation Complete — SHARC 4.0 is now ready for use in your compute server

-## Machine learning interfaces
+## 🤖 Machine Learning Interfaces for SHARC 4.0

+SHARC 4.0 supports two machine learning-based interfaces — SPaiNN and SchNarc — for nonadiabatic dynamics using neural network potentials.
+These two interfaces are mutually exclusive because they depend on incompatible versions of the schnetpack library.
-#### To use the SPaiNN interface, clone the repository and install it:
+#### Option 1: Installing the SPaiNN Interface

+Activate the sharc4.0 environment and install the SPaiNN repository
 ```
 conda activate sharc4.0

 git clone https://github.com/CompPhotoChem/SPaiNN.git
 cd SPaiNN && pip install .
 ```
+#### Installing the SchNarc Interface

-#### To use the SchNarc interface, install schnetpack 1, clone the repository, and install it:
+To use the SchNarc interface, install schnetpack 1, clone the repository, and install it:

 ```
 pip install schnetpack==1.0.1
 git clone https://github.com/schnarc/SchNarc.git